MarketReach explains how mail can get the best from digital

 At Edit, we have access to the JICMAIL database, so we can integrate all into our mailing campaigns and show clients the full picture of this form of marketing, including the potential reach and frequency of a mailing and any commercial actions taken.
 An example is shown below for a financial services client targeting males with an addressed mailing piece.

 Offline retargeting and programmatic mail allows us to use permissioned online behavioural data for offline customer targeting.
 This offers the opportunity to cross sell or reconnect with non-responders and create a more personalised mailing.
 For example, customer milestones, such as a birthday, could be used as a trigger in a mailing to make it more personal and effective.

-Another way to combine mail with digital has been demonstrated by one of our award-winning campaigns for Jaguar Land Rover, Triggering a Reaction, which we won a Gold and two Silver DMA awards.
+Another way to combine mail with digital has been demonstrated by one of our award-winning campaigns for a premium automotive brand, Triggering a Reaction, which we won a Gold and two Silver DMA awards.
 We created a button pack which was mailed to their most valuable customers.
 Once the button was pressed by the consumer, it automatically triggered booking a test drive of the new car model at their local dealership and sent the consumer an email to confirm their test drive had been booked.
 This was an example that MarketReach referenced, showing how inside and creativity can be married up in mail to create an effective way to engage users.

 Connecting mail to new technology

 Besides the web, there’s also up and coming digital tools, like WifiPak, which transmits digital content such as video, audio or even downloadable PDFs via a Wi-Fi connection, and can sit alongside direct mail in the house for delivering one message across multiple marketing channels.